 Let’s begin by clearing something up: an ITU (Intensive Therapy Unit) nurse, an ICU (Intensive Care Unit) nurse and a CCU (Critical Care Unit) nurse have pretty much the same role.
 They’re caring for patients with an acute (rapid onset) injury or an illness that needs specialist support, including mechanical intervention.
 ITU nurses will also find themselves caring for post-operative patients.

-Typical life-threatening trauma includes head injuries, or gunshot injuries, and burns.
+Typical life-threatening trauma includes head injuries, knife or gunshot injuries, and burns.
 Serious acute illnesses may include heart attack (myocardial infarction), stroke, an asthma attack, organ failure, sepsis, and severe pneumonia.
 Patients with cancer may also be in an ITU as they recover from infection or transplant surgery.